Proper wine storage is essential for getting the most enjoyment out of each bottle.

 Whether you're a long-term wine lover or are just beginning to develop your palate, proper wine storage is essential for getting the most enjoyment out of each bottle.
-Whether you choose a built-in wine cooler for your kitchen or a freestanding unit for a dedicated wine cellar, adding a wine refrigerator to your home is the best way to ensure that your wine stays fresh and ages perfectly.
+Whether you choose a built-in wine cooler for your kitchen or a freestanding wine fridge for a dedicated wine cellar, adding a wine refrigerator to your home is the best way to ensure that your wine stays fresh and ages perfectly.
 You'll also be able to effortless serve your wine at the ideal temperature to maximize flavor.

 And if you're not a veteran wine enthusiast, no worries!
 We'll also help you understand the basics of wine storage so you know exactly how to keep reds, whites and sparkling wine for short-term enjoyment or long-term storage.
 With the right wine storage solution, it's easy to look like an expert.

 - Red Wines: Traditionally, red wines are served at room temperature.
-Today's houses are kept much warmer than they were in the past, though, so this really means somewhere between 60 and 65 degrees.
+Today's houses are kept much warmer than they were in the past, so this really means somewhere between 60 and 65 degrees.

 - White Wines: White wines typically taste better chilled, but not so cold that you can't distinguish the delicate flavors.
 These should be served between 50 and 60 degrees.

 - Sparkling Wines: Carbonated drinks are at their best when served as cold as possible.
 For Champagne and other sparklers, 40 degrees will do nicely.

 A 38-degree kitchen fridge is too cold for any wine, but a dedicated wine fridge or dual zone wine cooler keeps your wine at just the right temperature to make the most of its flavor when you are ready to drink it.

 How to Choose a Wine Fridge: Important Features